 Though Massachusetts legalized daily fantasy sports in 2016, it isn’t moving very quickly when it comes to legalizing sports wagering.
 The most recent developments in this arena feature House Bill 3993 being passed to the Senate.
 Another bill from the Senate, S.269, is alternative sports wagering legislation being proposed.
-The Senate will return to debate these issues in the fall.
+There’s a good chance sports betting will not be addressed by the Senate in 2021, leaving legalization to take place sometime next year.

 Massachusetts Sports Betting Updates